Where To Shoot A Deer With A Bow

 Even marginally high/low shots will still result in a quick, clean kill.

 However, care should be taken to avoid hitting too far forward.
-A deer’s shoulder bone is extremely hard, and if struck, an unpredictable outcome can result.
+A deer’s shoulder bone is extremely hard, and an unpredictable outcome can result if struck.

 Direct shoulder hits often lead to a lack of penetration, though this is not the case in every situation.